jayaramcloud/lidoku-docs/openedx-setup/INSTALL_TUTOR.md

 ### Adding tutor executable to the machine
 Now we have installed tutor successfully, but the tutor command will work only inside the ```tutor-install``` directory.

-To make the tutor run across the machine we want to create a symbolic link of the tutor executable to the machine.
+To make the tutor run across the machine we want to create a symbolic link of the tutor executable from the virtual environment to the machine.

 First get the path of the tutor executable by running the command inside the ```tutor-install``` directory.
 ```bash